KyleBlankRollins/meowzer/meowzer/meowbrain/README.md

   | "resting" // Sitting or sleeping
   | "playing" // Erratic, playful movements
   | "observing" // Sitting and watching
-  | "exploring"; // Moving to unvisited areas
+  | "exploring" // Moving to unvisited areas
+  | "approaching" // Moving toward an attractor
+  | "consuming" // Interacting with an attractor
+  | "chasing" // Following a moving target
+  | "batting"; // Playing with an interactive element

 type BrainEvent =
   | "behaviorChange" // Emitted when behavior changes